saih1/TourismAPP/README.md

 # TourismAPP

-SIT305 – Mobile application Development Tourism APP
+SIT305 – Tourism APP

-This assessment task intends to provide you with experience in using recycler view and fragments in Android mobile app programming.
-You are given the requirements of a tourism mobile app for SIT305.
+This Android app demonstriates the use of recycler views and fragments.